Edgehill to London 1642 – Civil War fight for the Capital

 However, events changed dramatically when the King attacked Essex’s outpost at Brentford on the 12th of November.
 The King’s army captured Brentford Bridge and now directly threatened Westminster.
 The next day, the city did provide its trained bands who marched out and stood with Essex’s army to defend London at Turnham Green.

-I hope you found these notes on the campaign for London in 1642 useful.
-You may also want to read my notes on the Battle of Edgehill.
-This site also has notes on the Battle of Aylesbury and the Battle of Brentford.
+I hope you found these notes on the Battle of Brentford in 1642 useful.
+You may also want to read notes on the Battle of Edgehill and the race from Edgehill to London.
+This site also has notes on the Battle of Turnham Green and London’s Lines of Communication, as well as articles on the Storming of Winchester and the Battle of Roundway Down.

 You can also read about Pike and Shot Warfare.
 This article explains the clash between Dutch and Swedish military doctrines at Edgehill in 1642.
-More articles on The General Crisis of the 17th Century, including the Wars of Religion and The Thirty Years War, and the Great Rebellion are also at Notes and Maps.
+This website also includes articles on The General Crisis of the 17th Century and the backdrop of The Thirty Years War.
+You can also read about the English Revolution and the Great Rebellion of 1642.

-If you want more, you can join the Divided Kingdom Readers’ Club.
-You will receive a monthly email from me including more notes from my research.
-If you think this is for you, please do join the Clubmen.
+If you want even more, why not join us in the Divided Kingdom Readers’ Club.
+You will receive a monthly email direct from me in which I share more notes from my research.
+If you think this is for you, click the link and join the Clubmen.

 Alternatively, return to the site Home Page for information about Charles Cordell, latest posts and links to books.